vishesh-khemani/2025-winter-csd322/networking/network-layer/network-layer.md

   - [Control Plane](#control-plane)

-## Overview
+## What Does It Do?

+> [!IMPORTANT]
+> Move datagrams from sending host to receiving host via intermediate routers

 ![](image.png)

-- Example
-    - host H1 sends msg to host H2
+- Example: host H1 sends msg to host H2
-        - H1: transport segments -> network datagrams
+    - H1: ... -> transport segments -> network datagrams -> ...
     - H1 -> R1 -> … -> R2 -> H2
-          - Network layer involved in each hop
+      - Up to network layer involved in each hop
-        - H2: network datagrams -> transport segments
+    - H2: ... -> network datagrams -> transport segments -> ...
-- Network layer in all nodes in network, including:
+- Network layer used in all nodes in network:
     - hosts
     - packet-switches
         - link-layer switches
         - routers
-- Network layer processed in each node on src -> dst path
-    - c.f. app and transport layers which are only processed on the end systems (hosts)
+- c.f. app and transport layers which are only used on end systems (hosts)

-### What Does the Network Layer Do?

-**Move datagrams from sending host to receiving host via intermediate routers**

-How?
+## How Does It Do It?

 ![](image-1.png)

 1. **Forwarding** (data plane)
-    - incoming link -> outgoing link
+    - Move datagram from **incoming link to appropriate outgoing link**
     - router-local
     - hardware (fast)
 1. **Routing** (control plane)
-    - end-to-end path
+    - Determine good **end-to-end paths** and update router-local forwarding info
     - network-wide
     - software (slower)

-## Data Plane
+## Data Plane (Forwarding)

-### Forwarding
+### How Does Forwarding Work?

 ### IPv4